 If you’ve never heard of National Novel Writing Month, or NaNoWriMo, then let me give you a quick breakdown.
 The goal of NaNoWriMo is to write a novel in the month of November—“literary abandon” as some have described it.
 A novel in NaNoLand is considered 50,000 words which equals 1,667 words a day.
-For a slow writer and busy person like me this is not an easy task.
-Normally, I average 500 words a day but during the month of November I write like no other time in my life.
+For a slow writer and busy person like me, this is not an easy task.
+Normally, I average 500 words a day but during the month of November, I write like no other time in my life.

-Last November was my first time, and I was so excited to have a completed a rough draft at the end of the month.
+Last November was my first time, and I was so excited to have completed a rough draft at the end of the month.
 I went a bit overboard and wrote 80,000 words.
-I spent the next year ridding it of superfluous adjectives and unnecessary description.
+I spent the next year ridding it of superfluous adjectives and unnecessary descriptions.
 Now if only I could find an editor…

 The community in Lexington, Kentucky, is great and all the local support propelled me to keep writing.
 This year I am one of the Municipal Leaders, and I’ve scheduled a plethora of events at regional coffee shops, libraries, bookstores, and bars.
-It’s so exciting to see writers, people notoriously known as hermits, gather together to participate in the solitary activity we love.
+It’s so exciting to see writers, people are notoriously known as hermits, gather together to participate in the solitary activity we love.

 If you are sitting on that great novel idea and need the extra motivation to crank out the first draft I would recommend that you sign up at nanowrimo.org.
 Connect with your community of writers to help you write that novel you’ve been dreaming of writing.